davidacm/NVDA-IBMTTS-Driver/readme.md

+In order to make your work easier, I have left a [translation template in the master branch.](https://raw.githubusercontent.com/davidacm/NVDA-IBMTTS-Driver/master/IBMTTS.pot)

+For the documentation, I created a file called ["docChangelog-for-translators.md".](https://raw.githubusercontent.com/davidacm/NVDA-IBMTTS-Driver/master/docChangelog-for-translators.md) you can use that file to see what has been changed in the documentation and update the documentation for your language.

-In order to make your work easier, I have left a [translation template in the master branch.](https://raw.githubusercontent.com/davidacm/NVDA-IBMTTS-Driver/master/IBMTTS.pot) If you want to translate this add-on to another language and you don't want to open a github account or install python and other tools needed for the translation, do the following steps:
+If you want to translate this add-on to another language and you don't want to open a github account or install python and other tools needed for the translation, do the following steps:

 1. Use